 big crystal towards the right side of the sample.
 The presence of

-big, fat, and happy orthoclase crystals makes this a rapakivi
+big, fat, and happy orthoclase crystals with reaction rims makes

-Rapakivi texture is fairly rare in granite-like rocks, but is usually associated with so-called A-type granite, of which we'll learn more shortly.
+Though the presence of large orthoclase crystals is quite common in silica-rich intrusive rock, true rapakivi texture is fairly rare.
+It is usually associated with so-called A-type granite, of which we'll learn more shortly.